hemantasapkota/SwiftListView/README.md

 * Add ```github "hemantasapkota/SwiftListView"``` to your ```cartfile```
 * Execute ```carthage update```

 **Note**: SwiftListView includes other libraries as dependencies.
-Carthage will pull and build them as well.
+Carthage will pull and build them.
 You must include all the dependencies to your project.

 ## List Views